-English wins skeet gold for US after coming up short twice
+Hancock, English give Americans a skeet sweep at Tokyo Games

 The 38-year-old finished third at the 2018 world championship and climbed to the top of the ISSF world rankings with seven top-10 finishes the past three years.

-English went shot for shot with Bacosi on a steamy afternoon in Tokyo, overcoming a steady breeze to hit 47 of her first 50 targets.
+English went shot for shot with Bacosi, overcoming a steady breeze to hit 47 of her first 50 targets.
 She was perfect after reaching the final two with Bacosi, hitting all 10 targets to earn gold in her first Olympics.

+Hancock has been the world’s best skeet shooter, winning two Olympic golds, four world championships and six World Cup events.
+He also was the first American skeet shooter to complete a perfect World Cup event, hitting every target at a 2015 competition in Mexico.

+Hancock was not in the right frame of mind at the Rio Games and it cost him in a 15th-place finish.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports